pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedRegularExpressions.md

         * To create a negated character set, you place a caret character (^) after the opening bracket and before the characters you do not want to match.
             * For example, /[^aeiou]/gi matches all characters that are not a vowel.
 Note that characters like ., !, [, @, / and white space are matched - the negated vowel character set only excludes the vowel characters.
     * Match Characters that Occur One or More Times
+        * Sometimes, you need to match a character (or group of characters) that appears one or more times in a row.
+This means it occurs at least once, and may be repeated.
+        * You can use the + character to check if that is the case.
+Remember, the character or pattern has to be present consecutively.
+That is, the character has to repeat one after the other.
+        * For example, /a+/g would find one match in abc and return ["a"].
+Because of the +, it would also find a single match in aabc and return ["aa"].
+        * If it were instead checking the string abab, it would find two matches and return ["a", "a"] because the a characters are not in a row - there is a b between them.
+Finally, since there is no a in the string bcd, it wouldn't find a match.
+    * Match Characters that Occur Zero or More Times
+        * The last challenge used the plus + sign to look for characters that occur one or more times.
+There's also an option that matches characters that occur zero or more times.
+        * The character to do this is the asterisk or star: *.
+            * let soccerWord = "gooooooooal!";
+                let gPhrase = "gut feeling";
+                let oPhrase = "over the moon";
+                let goRegex = /go*/;
+                soccerWord.match(goRegex);
+                gPhrase.match(goRegex);
+                oPhrase.match(goRegex);
+                * In order, the three match calls would return the values ["goooooooo"], ["g"], and null.
+    * Find Characters with Lazy Matching
         *

 ![End Banner](/Documentation/botton-1200x350.gif)